-For the higher levels, each student must fill out an application form and he must present a signed letter from his pastor.
+For the higher level courses, each student must fill out an application form and he must present a signed letter from his pastor.
+You will find samples in your starter kit.
+During the summer you can make photocopies of that material, and give it to the students who are going to do the advanced courses.